Things To Do In Wroclaw, Poland [Guide By Locals]

 A few words about Wrocław

-Wrocław is the third biggest city in Poland located in southwestern Poland, not far from Germany and Czech Republic.
+Wrocław is the third biggest city in Poland located in southwestern Poland, not far from Germany and the Czech Republic.
 It’s the capital of the Lower Silesian Voivodeship, one out of 16 Polish administrative divisions.
-Wrocław is a very popular travel destination for Poles, and unfortunately often overlooked by foreign visitors in favor of Kraków or Warsaw.
-An interesting thing is that Wrocław became part of Poland again only in the year 1945, after 610 years of being part of various countries like the Kingdom of Bohemia, the Kingdom of Hungary, the Habsburg monarchy of Austria, the Kingdom of Prussia and Germany.
+Wrocław is a popular travel destination for Poles, and unfortunately often overlooked by foreign visitors in favor of Krakow or Warsaw.

 Wrocław, Poland FAQ